Traffic Topology

 06-Table

-• Resource Monitoring: Displays the metrics of all nodes in the traffic topology.
+• Resource Monitoring: Displays metrics for all nodes in the traffic topology

-• Path Monitoring: Displays the metrics of all paths in the traffic topology.
+• Path Monitoring: Displays metrics for all paths in the traffic topology

-• Search: Supports quick search and lookup of table data.
+• Search: Quickly search and locate table data

 #1.1.6 Modify Metrics

-Metrics are one of the important components of the chart.
-DeepFlow provides a shortcut to help users quickly select metrics.
-You can choose the metrics to be displayed in the dropdown menu.
+Metrics are an important part of the chart.
+DeepFlow provides shortcuts to quickly select metrics to display in the dropdown menu.

-• ① Metric Name: Select the metric name to display the metric data in the chart.
+• ① Metric Name: Select a metric name to display its data in the chart

-• ② Set as Main Metric: Click the icon to set the metric as the main metric.
-When Switching TOP Data, the chart is sorted by the main metric value.
+• ② Set as Primary Metric: Click the icon to set the metric as the primary metric.
+When Switch TOP Data is used, the chart is sorted by the primary metric value

-• ③ Advanced Settings: You can add, delete, or modify metrics.
-For details, please refer to the [Advanced Settings] section.
+• ③ Advanced Settings: Add, delete, or modify metrics.
+For details, see the Advanced Settings section

-• Multi-select/Single-select: Supported by some charts.
-In multi-select, the TIP in the chart can display multiple metrics.
-In single-select, only one metric can be displayed.
+• Multi-select/Single-select: Some charts support multi-select, where the TIP can display multiple metrics; single-select shows only one metric

 #1.1.7 Advanced Settings

-For further settings of metrics, you can click Modify Metrics -> Advanced Settings to enter the settings page.
-As shown in the figure below, it supports users to add or delete metrics, add aggregation functions, modify display names, set thresholds, select metric templates, and other operations.
+For further metric configuration, click Modify Metrics -> Advanced Settings to enter the settings page.
+As shown below, you can add or delete metrics, add aggregation functions, modify display names, set thresholds, and select metric templates.

-• ① Select Template: Select metric template to quickly switch the metric template in the current popup window.
+• ① Select Template: Choose a metric template to quickly switch the current metrics in the popup

-• ② One-click Clear: One-click clear all metrics in the current popup window.
+• ② Clear All: Clear all metrics in the popup

-• ③ Save Template: Save the settings state of the metrics in the current popup window as a metric template.
+• ③ Save Template: Save the current metric configuration as a metric template

-• ④ Metric Column: Click the input box to pop up the dropdown box, and you can select metrics according to the classification.
+• ④ Metric Field: Click the input box to open a dropdown and select metrics by category

-• Aggregation - Primary Operator: Perform function aggregation operations on metrics, supporting functions such as average, sum, maximum, minimum, etc.
+• Aggregation - Primary Operator: Aggregate metrics using functions such as average, sum, max, min

-• Aggregation - Secondary Operator: Perform secondary calculations based on the data obtained by the primary operator.
+• Aggregation - Secondary Operator: Perform secondary calculations on data from the primary operator

-• Threshold: Set the threshold of the metric.
-When the threshold is exceeded, the node or path will turn red to prompt.
+• Threshold: Set a threshold for the metric.
+When exceeded, the node or path turns red as an alert

-• ⑤ Enable/Disable Metrics: Show/hide the corresponding metrics.
+• ⑤ Enable/Disable Metric: Show or hide the corresponding metric

-• ⑥ Add Metrics: Add ④ Metric Column in the current popup window.
+• ⑥ Add Metric: Add a ④ Metric Field in the popup

 #1.1.8 Edit

-The topology edit box consists of three parts: ① Chart, ② Search Criteria, and ③ Style and Settings.
+The topology editing panel consists of three parts: ① Chart, ② Search Criteria, and ③ Style & Settings.

 09-Edit